Fijishi-Enterprises/BenthicIMG-Analyser/docs/web_server.rst

 #.
 If there are any new Django migrations to run, then run those: ``python manage.py migrate``.
 New migrations should be tested in staging before being run in production.
 #. :ref:`Start gunicorn again <script_server_start>`.
 #.
 Check a couple of pages to confirm that things are working.
 #.
-Take down the maintenance message.
+Take down the maintenance message: ``python manage.py maintenanceoff``

-(TODO: Any steps for the vision backend?)
+(TODO: Does the vision backend have to be stopped before updating code?)

 Getting the latest nginx